 How do we calculate our fees?

-- The monthly fee is always set at a minimum amount.
-If the fee is lower than the agreed minimum amount, then we will charge the minimum amount of your price plan.
+- The monthly booking processing fee is always accompanied with a minimum amount.
+If the total booking processing fee amount is lower than the agreed minimum amount, we will charge the minimum amount of your price plan.

 The VAT rate depends on where your company is established.